Prathamesh1236/network_scanner/README.md

 # Intelligent Network Scanner with Automated Deployment

 ## Overview
 **Intelligent Network Scanner with Automated Deployment** is a fully automated network scanning solution that leverages modern DevOps tools to streamline network security assessments.
 The system dynamically provisions and deploys the network scanner application while providing a Flask-based web interface for real-time scan results and analysis.
+This project significantly reduces manual intervention while enhancing scalability, consistency, and security.

 ## System Requirements and Machine Setup
 This project requires three machines (using AWS Free Tier):